 Brain health basics

-If that’s news to you, you’re not alone – only a third of people in the UK realise that it’s possible to reduce their dementia risk.
+If that’s news to you, you’re not alone.
+Only a third of people in the UK realise that it’s possible to reduce their dementia risk.

-“The actions you can take to protect your brain can broadly be broken down into three groups – things you do to look after your heart, stay mentally sharp, and maintain connections with loved ones and the world around you.”
+Our Chief Medical Officer, Prof Jon Schott, says the ways to help keep your brain healthy can be broken down into three groups – things you can do to look after your heart, stay mentally sharp, and keep connected to loved ones and the world around you.

-"The way I keep my brain ticking over is by meeting friends and family every Saturday for a parkrun and a coffee and catch-up afterwards. "
+"I keep my brain ticking over by meeting friends and family every Saturday for a parkrun and a coffee and catch-up afterwards. "